-All grades are available remotely through CANVAS, and "Saints on the Web" (SOTW).
+All grades are available remotely through CANVAS, and My School App.
 Teachers are required to post/update grades not later than every ten (10) school days while school is in session.
-Please note that these grade posts/updates are intended to serve as ongoing progress reports.
-It is the responsibility of the parent(s)/guardian(s) and student(s) to access current grade and course information via CANVAS and "Saints on the Web" (SOTW).
+Please note that these grade posts/ updates are intended to serve as ongoing progress reports.
+It is the responsibility of the parent(s)/guardian(s) and student(s) to access current grade and course information via CANVAS and My School App.